cn0047/stash/ed/ad/graph.md

 Uses recursion or stack:
 ````
 add node to stack
-  -> add Non Visited CHILD (only one child) to stack
+  -> add non visited CHILD (only one child) to stack
-  -> go deep and add next Non Visited CHILD to stack
+  -> go deep and add next non visited CHILD to stack
   -> if no childs to add - pop element from stack
 ````

-## Topological sorting

-Topological sort - graph traversal in which each node visited after all its dependencies are visited.
-Don't have to be unique.
-Won't work for non Directed Acyclic Graph (DAG).

-**Kahn's algorithm** - find vertices without incoming edges, remove them from graph, repeat until: all nodes checked or there only nodes with incoming edges (cycle).
-Use it to check whether graph is DAG.

-* Tarjan's Algorithm.